Foods You Should Avoid If You Have GERD And Why

 The opening in the diaphragm that the esophagus goes through to the stomach is called the hiatal opening.
 If this opening is too large or the pressure from gas in the stomach is too great the upper portion of your stomach can bulge through the diaphragm.

-The reason this causes acid reflux is because the upper portion of the stomach is vertically higher than the opening of the esophagus and stomach contents can easily back up into the esophagus due to gravity or bloating of the stomach.
+This can be caused by persistent pressure on the diaphragm and hiatal opening from excessive coughing, straining during bowel movements, an injury of some kind or a congenital disability, bloating of the stomach, and chronic bad posture.This causes Acid Reflux because the upper portion of the stomach is vertically higher than the opening of the esophagus, and stomach contents can easily back up into the esophagus due to gravity or bloating of the stomach.
 Lying down, of course, makes it worse, especially if you lie down soon after eating.

 Improper posture can position the stomach at the same height or higher than the LES (similar to a Hiatal hernia), causing the spilling of stomach contents into the esophagus.

 To read more about this: How to Improve Your Posture to Improve Your GERD

 Stomach bloating may be caused by eating foods from the first list below.
 The added pressure can force stomach contents past the LES and into the esophagus.

 Usually, if you eat too fast, you do not thoroughly chew your food resulting in slowing digestion and the food staying in your stomach for a more extended period, causing gas to be formed.
 This gas can exert pressure on the LES, forcing the stomach's contents back into the esophagus.